 The greatest gift presenters have is their voice, which can be used to put an audience to sleep or create an engaging, entertaining and persuasive experience.

 That means consciously using your voice to vary your pitch, tone, volume and pace.
 It also means learning to pause.

 Pausing just before or immediately after an important statement adds significant impact to your point.

 A well-placed pause not only gives you time to think, but it gives your audience a moment to absorb and reflect on your message.

 When you consider the fact that mindfulness refers to a state of being fully present in the moment, accepting each moment as it arises, and then acknowledge the reality that most presenters are anywhere but in the present moment, it’s easy to relate to this premise.

 Neuroscience suggests that the benefits of a practice in mindfulness include:

 Greater calmness and control

 Consider your typical business presenter who is asked to speak at an upcoming conference.
-It’s not at all unusual for that presenter to begin to craft the presentation based on everything she knows and wants to say on the subject.
-It’s also not uncommon that when the moment comes to deliver the speech, she does so oblivious to the audience, as her prime concern revolves around herself.
+It’s not at all unusual for that presenter to begin to craft the presentation based on everything they know and want to say on the subject.
+It’s also not uncommon that when the moment comes to deliver the speech, they do so oblivious to the audience, as their prime concern revolves around themself.